-The glass on the GIC screen is treated with an optical coating to prevent glare and reflection.
-It should be cleaned with a product that is designed for this, such as the optical wipes included with the screen, or optical cleaner and a microfiber cloth.
+The glass on the Valid Instrument Cluster screen is treated with an optical coating to prevent glare and reflection.
+It should be cleaned only with a suitable product, such as the optical wipes included with the screen, or optical cleaner and a microfiber cloth.